-Born in 1755 to free black parents in Portsmouth, Virginia, William Flora found himself drawn to the patriot cause when revolutionary fervor flooded the Virginia colony in the wake of aggression delivered by royal governor John Murray, widely known as Lord Dunmore.
-In 1775, he joined a militia unit and bravely fought alongside Col. William Woodford’s 2nd Virginia Regiment at the Battle of Great Bridge near Norfolk, Virginia.
+Born in 1755 to free Black parents in Portsmouth, Virginia, William Flora found himself drawn to the Patriot cause when revolutionary fervor flooded the Virginia colony in the wake of aggression delivered by royal governor John Murray, widely known as Lord Dunmore.
+In 1775, he joined a militia unit and bravely fought alongside Colonel William Woodford’s 2nd Virginia Regiment at the Battle of Great Bridge near Norfolk, Virginia.

 Yet, his military service was not complete.
 Following an 1807 attack on the USS Chesapeake by the British HMS Leopard off the Virginia Capes, he enlisted, determined to fend off the British threat once again.
 While his service was short, he spent time on a gun boat as a marine under Commodore Stephen Decatur.

 He spent the remainder of his life in Norfolk County and passed in 1820.
 On Great Bridge’s preserved battleground, there is a historical marker detailing his actions at the defining battle, as well as his later life.